Xilinx/SDSoC-Tutorials/platform-creation-tutorial/README.md

  - <a href="lab-6-debug.md">Lab 6: Debug</a>
  - <a href="lab-7-hardware-debug.md">Lab 7: Hardware Debug</a>
  - <a href="lab-8-emulation.md">Lab 8: Emulation</a>
- - <a href="lab-9-installing-applications-from-github.md">Lab 9: Installing Applications from GitHub</a>
+ - <a href="lab-9-installing-applications-from-github.md">Lab 9: Installing Examples from GitHub</a>

 <hr/>